 Short-term loans don’t help cash flow deficits

 When cash flow deficits occur, trucking companies might be tempted to take out short-term loans to smooth out revenue cycles.
 The truth is that short-term loans only act as a band-aid on a much larger issue.
 Loans provide capital, but they also impact credit ratings and place debt on the books.
 This means that revenue coming in not only has to cover regular expenses, but also has to repay the balance owed on the loan.
 If another cash flow deficit occurs down the line, the existing loan can only compound financial issues.

 Eliminating cash flow deficits

-Instead of loans, trucking companies use freight factoring to eliminate and reverse cash flow deficits.
+Instead of loans, trucking companies use freight factoring to eliminate and reverse cash flow deficit.
 Freight factoring turns unpaid receivables into cash within 24 hours, effectively eliminating staggered payment schedules.
 The fast turnaround supercharges cash flow for trucking companies, giving them immediate access to capital.
 Additionally, freight factoring is debt-free, so trucking companies can preserve their credit ratings.
 The fast access to revenue from unpaid receivables gives trucking companies the ability to cover expenses and build up capital.

 At Express Freight Finance, we offer comprehensive factoring services nationwide.
 If you want to pivot away from short-term loans, eliminate cash flow deficit, and boost capital reserves for your trucking company, contact the team at Express Freight Finance today.